MonolithInd/update-fw-BC/README.md

 ipset is an extension to iptables that allows you to create an in memory hash of IP addresses of arbitrary size that iptables can refrence.
-It is not a firewall in its own right but rather a store of addresses for iptables use.
+It is not a firewall in its own right but rather a store of addresses for iptables to use.
 To install ipset on ubuntu:

     apt-get install ipset